To apply, please fill out the application at the bottom of this page.

 Reimbursement: Project proponents must understand that the City’s support for funded projects is provided on a reimbursement basis, i.e., no funds can be advanced in support of a project.
 Sponsors must first incur costs and then bill the City for reimbursement under contract guidelines.

-Monitoring and Reporting: As a contractual condition, each funded project will be monitored for progress and consistency with original City staff will be available for questions and assistance as needed throughout the process.
+Monitoring and Reporting: As a contractual condition, each funded project will be monitored for progress and consistency with original City staff who will be available for questions and assistance as needed throughout the process.
 The sponsor will be required to submit a final report at the end of the project.
 If you received a grant last year, you must have submitted all of your final reports to be considered this year.

 Contact person: Each project proponent will designate a primary individual as the contact for the project.
 During the life of a funded project, this individual will be the principal representative in dealings with the City.